 - Chipped crown.
-Crowns made of all porcelain can sometimes chip.
+Crowns made of all porcelain or porcelain fused to metal can sometimes chip.
 If the chip is small, a composite resin can be used to repair the chip with the crown remaining in your mouth.
+This is usually just a temporary fix.
 If the chipping is extensive, the crown may need to be replaced.

 - Loose crown.
 Sometimes the cement washes out from under the crown.
 Not only does this allow the crown to become loose, it allows bacteria to leak in and cause decay to the tooth that remains.
 If a crown feels loose, contact your dentist's office.